Azure/sql-action/README.md

+# Azure SQL Action for GitHub
-# GitHub Action for deploying updates to Azure SQL database
+> GitHub Action for deploying updates to Azure SQL database

 With the Azure SQL Action for GitHub, you can automate your workflow to deploy updates to [Azure SQL database](https://azure.microsoft.com/en-in/services/sql-database/).